newobject/gitlab-recipes/install/CentOS_6.md

         ProxyPassReverse / http://localhost:3000/
     </VirtualHost>

-OPTIONAL: If you want to run other websites on the same system you'll need to enable in **/etc/httpd/conf/httpd.conf** the setting

-    NameVirtualHost *:80

 Poke an selinux hole for httpd so it can httpd can be in front of gitlab